thecoshman/degoogle/Mail.md

 ## Temporary email accounts

-For signing up for services, it's not necessary to own a permanent email account, there are some services which provide a temporary email account
+For signing up for services, it's not necessary to own a permanent email account, there are some services which provide a temporary email account.
+Note that a service registeration form may reject domains that indicate a temporary email address.
+It just means you should try a more obscure service which the authors of that service aren't familiar with.

+- https://www.guerrillamail.com/ - my (milleniumbug) personal favourite: seems to be a most robust one, with multiple domains, and a randomly generated email address, which reduces the chance of someone reusing your address and issuing a "forgot password" request.
+- https://www.mailinator.com/ - probably the most known temporary email service, it provides the minimum functionality.

 ## Hosting your own